GoldOne/See-pei-pei/Miscellaneous/README.md

   **Note: The data for employee contain errors, such as wrong date (catch the error) and wrong type of employee.
 Add the error messages in the file log.txt.
 Do not stop until the rest of data have been loaded into the dynamic memory.**
 + **manageEmployees()**:displays a menu and gets input choices, then call the corresponding member functions to perform the actions.
-+ **displayEmployees()**: Use insertion operators (defined for the derived classes Administrator, Technician, Driver and base class Employee) to display required Employees¡¯ information that stored in the array.
++ **displayEmployees()**: Use insertion operators (defined for the derived classes Administrator, Technician, Driver and base class Employee) to display required Employeesâ€™ information that stored in the array.
-+ **updateEmployee()**: Update an Employee¡¯s information.
++ **updateEmployee()**: Update an Employeeâ€™s information.
 + **saveEmployees()**: Save employee data to a given text file.
 + Other necessary member functions.